What does charter price include?

 Deposit insurance does not cover the damages to or loss of the dinghy and outboard motor.
 Damage or loss of these two items is covered in the entire amount that can reach up to 100 EUR each.
 Loss of any of this two items will be charged in full amount.

 For a more detailed offer of the deposit insurance, make sure to say that you would like deposit insurance when booking of the yacht.

-Advance Provisioning Allowance (APA): a fund amounting to 20% of the charter price (minimum amount 5,000 EUR or 37,500 HRK) to cover the costs of yacht preparation (comfort package 600 EUR OR 4,680 HRK), Croatian tourist tax (7 HRK per person/day or about 1 EUR per person/day), requested supplies; port, mooring and other legal charges and fees, diesel and fuel, communications, crew gratuities, extras, and depending on the guest, specific request for services, itinerary, food, beverages etc. The captain will keep an accurate record of spending and at the end of the charter guest will be refunded, or asked to pay the difference if additional operating costs are incurred.
+Advance Provisioning Allowance (APA): a fund board serving to cover the costs of yacht preparation, Croatian tourist tax (8 HRK per person/day or about 1.15 EUR per person/day), requested supplies; port, mooring and other legal charges and fees, diesel and fuel, communications, crew gratuities, extras, and depending on the guest, specific request for services, itinerary, food, beverages etc. The captain will keep an accurate record of spending and at the end of the charter guest will be refunded, or asked to pay the difference if additional operating costs are incurred.

 Check in/out with bareboat charter?

 Detailed explanation of the check in/out procedure you can find at:

 Check in/out procedure with crewed charter?

 When boarding our crewed catamarans Lagoon 620, Lagoon 560, Lagoon 560 S2 or other vessel booked as crewed charter, it is very important to send us your estimated time of arrival at the base.

 The contract states that embarkation time starts from 5 p.m., and disembarkation is until 9 a.m. at latest, however we at Adriatic Sailing always strive to prepare our yacht and crew prior to the scheduled time, and try to adjust to the client’s arrival time.